-At times of social distancing, it is important that you get your family outside, breathe in the fresh air, engage in physical activity, unplug from technology.
+In times of social distancing and many people feeling cabin fever, it is important that you get your immediate family outside, breathe in the fresh air, engage in physical activity, and unplug from technology.

 Remember to please follow the direction from public health authorities including the CDC, Ohio Department of Health, and the Stark County Health Department – including social distancing of 6 feet apart.

 Admire the beauty of the snow and head out to the trails that are open for hiking year-round.
 In the winter months, it is extremely important to consider safety while hiking.

 - Stay dry and warm by dressing in layers made out of synthetic materials, fleece, wool, or down.
 Make sure to always wear a hat and gloves to prevent heat loss and to protect your fingers.

 - Choose the proper footwear.
 Shoes or boots with a waterproof coating to help keep snow and water out.
 Traction or slip-on spikes that go over your shoes help increase traction.

 - Remember UV rays are still out!
 Sunscreen, sunglasses, and protective hats are just important to wear in the winter as they are in the summer.

 - Stay hydrated – the rule of thumb is 8 oz. of water per hour you are outdoors.